ttwj/CanalTimes/README.md

 CanalTimes
 ==========

-"bypasser" for Straits Times app
+This was a "bypasser" for Straits Times app that enabled users to read the articles for free (they did not implement any authentication/verification on backend) Works by using runtime injection into the Straits Times application on iOS.

 Compiling
 ===========